Key, McMurray finalize college choices

 With the COVID-19 pandemic casting a rather large shadow on their upcoming high school seasons, seniors Jaiden Key and Emma McMurray now have something a little more concrete to set their sights on.

-The two signed a National Letter of Intents this week to continue their respective athletic careers in college.
+The two signed a National Letters of Intent this week to continue their respective athletic careers in college.

 Key, who committed to women’s basketball at Holy Names University in Oakland, was an All-Southwest Yosemite League honorable mention selection last year after helping Bakersfield High to its third straight Central Section title.